15 Cool Facts About Fridges You Might Not Know About

 • Cleaning the coils and back of the fridge 3 times a year can reduce your unit’s energy consumption by up to 6%

-• Today’s refrigerators are 41% more efficient compared to those from 10 years ago
+• Today’s refrigerators are 41% more efficient compared to those from 10 years ago.
+Some modern designs, like freezerless refrigerators, offer even more specialized efficiency for certain needs

 • For every increase of 5°F above ambient temperature, your fridge uses 12.5% more energy